-With the completely online format, you don’t need to put your life on hold to continue your nursing education.
+With a completely online format, you don’t need to put your life on hold to continue your nursing education.
 You’re never alone as a student in Penn State’s online nursing programs.
-Our online campus connects you with highly regarded faculty from the Penn State College of Nursing, fellow students, caring advisers, and other experts who will support you during every step of your education.
+Our online campus connects you with highly regarded faculty from the Penn State College of Nursing, fellow students, caring advisors, and other experts who will support you during every step of your education.

 As medical conditions become increasingly complex across our population, nurses will continue to be an integral part of the overall care of patients.
 However, nurses with the ability to lead and manage people, and who also possess the knowledge of how to improve the business processes in a hospital or health system, will be in high demand.